braintree/runbook/README.md

 3. Execute your runbooks in staging environments
 4. Noop your runbooks to understand what they will be executing before executing them

 See Runbook's test suite for more ideas on how to test your runbooks.
-For example, Runbook uses [aruba](https://github.com/cucumber/aruba) for testing Runbooks at the CLI level.
+For example, Runbook uses [aruba](https://github.com/cucumber/aruba) to test Runbook at the CLI level.

 Additionally, runbooks should contain their own assertions, sanity checks, monitoring, and alerting to mitigate errors and alert you if intervention is required.